21 Must-Know Tips For Growing Kale Indoors

 - grow lights or another light source that gives kale full light during the day

 - planting medium (potting soil/potting mix works fine for most situations)

 This green superfood is in the cole crop family of the species Brassica oleracea, and shares some similarities with non-heading cabbage, swiss chard.
 A decade ago, kale was mainly grown in the U.S. as a garnish on dishes, but this changed once we started to learn the health benefits of actually eating the leafy vegetable.

 What Does Kale Look Like?

-- Common Curly Kale – This is a common American variety that has a range of bluish green color in the leaves – with the edges of the leaves frilling at the end.
+- Common Curly Kale – This is a typical American variety with a range of bluish-green color in the leaves – with the edges of the leaves frilling at the end.